 In this paper, we propose an approach for bounded invariance checking of Simulink models based on the principles of BMC.
-The main idea behind our approach is that instead of using state-of-the art model-checking tools, we automatically generate a bounded reachable state space of a given Simulink model and directly encode it as a set of satisfiability modulo theory (SMT) constraints.
-Additionally, we investigate whether there are commonly used designs of Simulink models for which the complete set of reachable non-repeating states also known as the reachability diameter [4] can be visited using paths of finite length.
-We base our method on the execution semantics of Simulink blocks and models proposed previously in the literature [14].
-Assuming the former defined, we automatically generate the set of bounded execution paths for a given Simulink model and encode them as a set of SMT assertions.
-For the analysis of such models with respect to invariance properties we use the Z3 SMT solver [9].
-In order to determine the completeness of the bounded invariance-checking procedure we perform the following: i) we isolate commonly used Simulink designs (compositions of blocks) from two industrial Simulink models, namely Brake-by-Wire (BBW) and Adjustable Speed Limiter (ASL) systems, both from Volvo Group Trucks Technology (VGTT), and ii) we create different configurations by instantiating different block types into the commonly used Simulink designs.
-Next, we show that for certain Simulink designs the set of reachable non-repeating states are reachable via paths of finite length, thus yielding the invariance checking complete.
+The main idea behind our approach is that instead of using state-of-the art model-checking tools, we automatically generate a bounded reachable state space of a given Simulink model and directly encode it as a set of SMT constraints.
+Additionally, we investigate whether there are commonly used designs of Simulink models for which the complete set of reachable non-repeating states also know as the reachability diameter [4] can be visited using paths of finite length.
+We base our method on the execution semantics of Simulink blocks and models proposed previously in the literature.
+Assuming the former defined, we automatically generate the set of bounded execution paths for a given Simulink model and encode them as a set of satisfiability modulo theory (SMT) assertions.
+For the analysis of such model with respect to invariance properties we use Z3 SMT solver [9].
+In order to determine the completeness of the bounded invariance checking procedure we perform the following: we isolate commonly used Simulink designs (compositions of blocks) from two industrial Simulink models, namely Brake by Wire (BBW) and Adjustable Speed Limiter (ASL) both from Volvo Group Trucks Technology (VGTT) and we create different configurations by instantiating different block types into the commonly used Simulink designs.
+Our results show that for some Simulink designs the set of reachable non-repeating states are reachable via paths of finite length, thus yielding the invariance checking complete.
 For automating our approach, we propose a tool called SyMC that automates all of the above-mentioned steps.
-Last but not least, we validate our approach on the BBW system provided by Volvo, Sweden.
+Last but not least, we validate our approach on the BBW system provided by VGTT.